The Main Square

 The Rosewood City Market is the beating heart of the French Capital.
 Not only does it offer basic amenities and luxury goods to the people of Rosewood, but to all of the surrounding countryside as well.
 Moreover, it facilitates trade throughout the continent.
 Rarely will a merchant traveling the English Channel make their rounds without making a stop at Rosewood.
 The Highroad connects it to the Italian Merchant States, giving it an endless and priceless influx of exotic materials and valuables which trade hands in the center of the City.

 The Market is administered by the City’s Coinmaster in name of the Mayor.
-The Coinmaster has a host of Market Keepers who assist him in organizing the daily operation of the marketplace, and especially during the monthly market which sees Rosewood’s Market reach its maximum capacity, holding around five thousand people.
+The Coinmaster has a host of Market Keepers who assist him in organizing the daily operation of the marketplace, and especially during the monthly market which sees Rosewood’s Market reach its maximum capacity, holding around fifteen thousand people.

 It is a specially allotted plot of land that hugs the central banks of the Seyne river.
 While most of the sales are done on the left side, the workshops are primarily based on the right shore.
 Here Rosewood prides itself upon its myriads of skilled artisans and craftsmen who hail from all over this City, country, and the world, and have all decided to ply their trade within Rosewood to further serve the King and Kingdom, as well as the City.